 The content you can access and stream with Chromecast is dependent on your location settings.
 Many services are only available in certain regions, so you won’t be able to access them on Chromecast unless your location is set to the right country.

 For example, you might want to access BBC iPlayer from outside the UK, or stream Hulu from outside of the United States.
 Fortunately, you can use a VPN to change your location and get around these restrictions.
 You simply need a VPN that works with your router and is appropriate for streaming.

 Alongside enabling streaming, VPN can offer lots of other important features, like privacy and protection.
 A VPN protects your anonymity while you visit websites, stream shows or download films.
-When you use a VPN, no one can track what you do.
+When you use a VPN, no third parties or your ISP can see what you do.

 It can also help to protect your data as it creates an encrypted tunnel for the data you send and receive that’s out of reach of cyberthieves and hackers.

 How to install VPN with Chromecast on your device

 To install a VPN with Chromecast on your device, you can either set up a reputable VPN directly on your physical router, or create a virtual router using your PC or Mac.

 The best method for you will depend on the type of router you have, your level of experience, and the VPN you are using.